yactouat-reboot/serfa-gcp-tp3/README.md

 - we are ready now to a remote Supabase instance; why Supabase? because it's easy and it's Postgres as well...

 ... create a supabase instance, connect to it from your PHP code locally, THEN connect to it from your PHP code on the remote VM.

+REMINDER: you need to install your application dependencies with Composer once the stack is up and running =>

+- `docker compose up -d`
+- `docker exec -it SERVICE_NAME bash`
+- `cd /var/www/html`
+- `composer install`

+... this wil1l map the `vendor` folder, that contains all the dependencies, to your local machine.